epb9000/zombinanza/README.md

 (Note: As of this commit, I don't actually know if it will compile.)

 And the you'll need to tweak the Makefile.

+Wondering what the timestamps on these files should be?
+Most are pre 2006.
+Except this readme of course.